-Article updated on February 28, 2021.
-Many who wish to travel to Madeira are full of questions about how Madeira has organised things are organised exactly concerning the compulsory covid test, either before departure or upon arrival, or if proof of vaccination is accepted, which it is.
+Article updated July 3, 2021.
+Many who wish to travel to Madeira are full of questions about how Madeira has organised things concerning the compulsory covid test in Madeira, either before departure or upon arrival, or if proof of vaccination is accepted – which it is.
 Of course, all this information is available online, but it is very scattered and it is difficult to get a clear image of what to expect.
 Time, I thought, for a step-by-step description, giving my readers a clear view of what it entails and how it works.

-Personally, I don’t have the experience as we arrived here in October 2019, long before the sh*t hit the fan, and we certainly do not plan to go back to The Netherlands as long as people persist in irresponsible and stupid behaviour.
-I am sure it is not much different in many other countries.
+Personally, I don’t have the experience as we arrived here in October 2019, long before the sh*t hit the fan, and we certainly do not plan to go back to The Netherlands as long as things haven’t normalised.

 going back home

 This article is about getting to Madeira.
 Returning to your country of origin is a different matter and it is a good idea to get the relevant information on this before you book your flights.
 The EU countries no longer ask for a test or for quarantine when travelling back home from Madeira.
 That leaves the UK in a different position (Ahhhh, the marvels of Brexit) At this moment, there is the need for a test (PCR or Antigen, both are permitted) and, alas, for quarantine when travelling back to England.
 I am not completely sure about Scotland, so please find out before you travel.
 Peter Marsland has written about this in his Madeira Island Direct news blog, and I don’t feel like inventing the wheel when someone else did it before me!.
 So here is the link.
-From early January, it is also compulsory to have a negative PCR test and a negative antigen test when travelling to the Netherlands.
-If you have no such test result on you, you will be forbidden to board the plane to Amsterdam.

 jump to comments